kranners/frappuccino/docs/Widget Toolkits.md

 [The GDK (GIMP Drawing Kit)](https://en.wikipedia.org/wiki/GDK) is the lower-level abstraction to allow GTK to support multiple platforms.
 Much like the [Qt Platform Abstraction](https://doc.qt.io/qt-5/qpa.html) for [[#Qt]].

-For use of GTK with [Wayland](Windowing%20Systems#Wayland), it should work out of the box.
+For use of GTK with [[Wayland]], it should work out of the box.
 To override to XWayland instead, set:
 ```shell
 # Force the Xwayland backend
 GDK_BACKEND=x11